|Title:||The Thomas Bolles Head Coach for Harvard Men's Heavyweight Crew|

-Harry Parker, the Thomas Bolles Head Coach for Harvard Men's Crew, is widely regarded as the premier rowing coach in the United States and, since taking over the heavyweight program in 1963, has brought tremendous success to the Crimson as his crews have dominated both the Eastern Sprints and national championships.
-He has also guided Harvard to clear advantages over all its collegiate opponents, and has taken Crimson rowing onto the world stage to compete.
+Harry Parker, The Thomas Bolles Head Coach for Harvard Men's Heavyweight Crew, was widely regarded as the premier rowing coach in the United States before his passing on June 25, 2013.
+After taking over the heavyweight program in 1963, he brought tremendous success to the Crimson as his crews produced Eastern Sprints titles and national championships.
+He also guided Harvard to clear advantages over all its collegiate opponents, and has taken Crimson rowing onto the world stage to compete.

-Heading into the 51st season of his head-coaching tenure and his 53rd year overall at Harvard, highlights of the Parker era include 21 undefeated regular seasons, 23 EARC Sprints varsity titles, 21 JV Sprints crowns, eight official national championship victories, and eight unofficial national crowns when the Crimson has gone undefeated against all major competition.
+Parker finished his 51st season of his head-coaching tenure and his 53rd year overall at Harvard in 2012-13.
+Highlights of the Parker era included 22 undefeated regular seasons, 24 EARC Sprints varsity titles, 21 JV Sprints crowns, eight official national championship victories, and eight unofficial national crowns when the Crimson has gone undefeated against all major competition.

-Notwithstanding the many successes of his varsity crews, Parker takes particular pride in the success of his so called lower crews; second, third and fourth varsity boats.
-He strives to ensure that every member of the varsity heavyweight squad receives equal coaching attention and has a satisfying experience while on the squad.
-As a result, Harvard's lower boats have also enjoyed great success over the years and a very high perecentage of them continue rowing on the squad for four full years.
+Notwithstanding the many successes of his varsity crews, Parker took particular pride in the success of his so called lower crews; second, third and fourth varsity boats.
+He strove to ensure that every member of the varsity heavyweight squad received equal coaching attention and had a satisfying experience while on the team.
+As a result, Harvard's lower boats also enjoyed great success over the years and a large percentage of the oarsmen remained with the team for all four years.